 Ingenia Communities will pilot the Green Building Council of Australia’s Green Star Homes Standard across 30 new homes, providing healthy, resilient and energy efficient living options for senior Australians.
-The new standard will assess Australian homes against a series of sustainability measures, including carbon footprint, how they are powered, energy and water efficiency, ventilation, comfort and climate change resilience.
+The new standard will assess Australian homes against a series of sustainability measures, including carbon footprint, energy and water efficiency, ventilation, comfort and climate change resilience.

-The Group is also investigating a range of sustainability measures including rooftop solar on existing homes and clubhouses, replacing low-efficiency lighting, hot water systems, and air conditioners with modern efficient models and exploring energy supply agreements that deliver clean energy to residents and common areas.
+Ingenia is investigating a range of sustainability measures to existing properties, including rooftop solar on existing homes and clubhouses, energy efficient lighting, hot water and air-conditioning systems, and clean energy supply agreements.